-The program is divided into three general areas.
+The program is divided into three general areas, each playing an important role in the development of a high-quality teacher.

-The General Studies area includes courses in the following subject areas: natural sciences (12 credits), mathematics (6 credits), social sciences (9 credits), English/ communications (12 credits), and fine arts (6 credits).
+The General Studies area includes courses in the following subject areas: natural sciences (12 credits), mathematics (6 credits), social sciences (9 credits), English/communications (12 credits), and fine arts (6 credits).
+This area is critical to the development of the candidate as a knowledgeable person in the society.
 A grade of C or better is required in all of the courses in this area.